HL7/smart-app-launch/input/pages/app-launch.md

 * Register zero or more fixed, fully-specified launch URL with the EHR's authorization server
 * Register one or more fixed, fully-specified `redirect_uri`s with the EHR's authorization server.
 Note: In the case of native clients following the OAuth 2.0 for Native Apps specification [(RFC 8252)](https://tools.ietf.org/html/rfc8252), it may be appropriate to leave the port as a dynamic variable in an otherwise fixed redirect URI.

+For confidential clients, additional registration-time requirements are defined based on the client authentication method.

+* For asymmetric client authentication: a [JSON Web Key Set or JWSK URL](client-confidential-asymmetric.html#registering-a-client-communicting-public-keys) is established
+* For symmetric client authentication: a [client secret](client-confidential-symmetric.html) is established

 #### Response

 The EHR confirms the app's registration parameters and communicates a `client_id` to the app.